GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Related Works

 \subsection{Conversational Agents in Group Discussions}

-While traditional Computer-Mediated Communication (CMC) serves merely as a transparent channel, Artificial Intelligence-Mediated Communication (AI-MC) employs intelligent agents to actively modify, augment, or generate messages on behalf of communicators \cite{hancock_ai-mediated_2020, jakesch_ai-mediated_2019}.
-This active shaping of content drives current HCI research into designing agents that facilitate collective group deliberation.
+While traditional Computer-Mediated Communication (CMC) operates as a transparent channel, Artificial Intelligence-Mediated Communication (AI-MC) employs intelligent agents to actively modify, augment, or generate messages on behalf of communicators \cite{hancock_ai-mediated_2020, jakesch_ai-mediated_2019}.
+This capacity to actively shape communicative content has driven HCI research toward the design of agents that facilitate collective deliberation.

-Group discussions often suffer from reasoning failures like groupthink \cite{chiang_enhancing_2024, lee_amplifying_2025} and group polarization \cite{moscovici_group_1969}.
-To counter this, HCI researchers deploy conversational agents as neutral mediators, ranging from basic moderators \cite{kim_moderator_2021} to LLM-powered systems that synthesize shared positions across divided groups \cite{tessler_ai_2024, konya_using_2025}.
-While these approaches reduce social anxiety and facilitator bias, routing communication through them bypasses direct exposure to outgroup perspectives.
-Consequently, they fail to engage the mediating mechanisms, such as affective empathy and perspective-taking, which are essential for prejudice reduction \cite{pettigrew_how_2008}.
+Since group discussions often suffer from reasoning failures like groupthink \cite{janis_groupthink_1982} and group polarization \cite{moscovici_group_1969}, HCI researchers deploy conversational agents as neutral mediators, ranging from basic moderators \cite{kim_moderator_2021} to LLM-powered systems that synthesize shared positions across divided groups \cite{tessler_ai_2024, konya_using_2025}.
+While these approaches reduce social anxiety and facilitator bias, they present outgroup perspectives in a neutralized, aggregated form.
+Consequently, they fail to engage the mediating mechanisms, such as affective empathy and perspective-taking, that are essential for reducing prejudice \cite{pettigrew_how_2008}.

-Another line of research positions conversational agents not as neutral facilitators but as active participants.
-Drawing on the devil's advocate method, LLM-powered agents can challenge majority opinions \cite{chiang_enhancing_2024} and generate counterarguments to amplify minority voices \cite{lee_conversational_2025, lee_amplifying_2025}.
-However, while these interventions successfully mitigate groupthink and improve intragroup decision quality, they do not address improving intergroup relations through affective engagement.
+Another line of research positions conversational agents not as neutral facilitators but as assertive interlocutors.
+Drawing on the devil's advocate method, LLM-powered agents can challenge majority opinions \cite{chiang_enhancing_2024} and generate counterarguments to amplify minority opinions \cite{lee_conversational_2025, lee_amplifying_2025}.
+While these interventions successfully mitigate groupthink and improve intragroup decision quality, they do not address improving intergroup relations through affective engagement.

 GroupEnvoy advances this line of research by applying intergroup contact theory.
-Rather than serving as neutral mediators or intragroup advocates, GroupEnvoy acts as a representative of the outgroup during intragroup discussion.
-This design engages ingroup members in an encounter with genuine perspectives of outgroup members, targeting the mediating mechanisms that prior AI-mediated systems have largely left unaddressed.
+Rather than serving as neutral mediators or intragroup advocates, GroupEnvoy acts as an outgroup representative in discussions among ingroup members.
+This design exposes ingroup members to authentic outgroup perspectives, thereby directly engaging the mediating mechanisms that prior AI-mediated systems have largely left unaddressed.